chriswrightdesign/websites-for-non-jerks/README.md

 #4.
 Forms and Form controls

+- Are the requirements clear, and have you removed any unnecessary requirements?
+[What impacts web form conversion](http://www.lukew.com/ff/entry.asp?1416)
 - Reduced the number of fields?
 Is all the data you’re making them input really necessary?
 - Are your errors clear and in non-programmer language?
 - Do you actually expect people to be able to use Captcha on a phone?